stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 }
 ```

-Omitting this output can be a little inconvenient if you're coding pretty interactively (i.e. switching between testing out commands in your console and then adding the command to your script).
+Omitting this output can be a little inconvenient if you're coding interactively (i.e. switching between testing out commands in your console and then adding the command to your script).
 This is a *very* nice thing if you're running code with lots of lines and asking R to do lots of things, because otherwise your output console would just become a mess.

-# A plug for the apply functions in R
+# A plug for `apply()`

 R also has a lovely suite of operations called `apply()` functions that do the same basic thing as a for loop.